 It's not necessary to have masses of clothes and accessories.
 It's better to have clothes you love and wear that work for your lifestyle and enhance how you look.

 I find many of you hate clothes and accessory shopping.
 I suspect that's partly because you don't know your best colors and styles.
 However, it's also because you don't know how to go about shopping.
 You'll find that when you're focused, and when you have planned your shopping, you're far more likely to find the item(s) you need to start filling those gaps in your wardrobe.

 As you go through assessing your grooming, colors, and so on, identify the areas that you feel you need to improve, or need to learn more about.
 You'll find lots of articles on my website to help you with this.

-You can also ask your style question here.
+You can also ask a style question here.
 Please be as specific with your question as possible.
-The more details and photos you can give me to help me answer your question the better (here's an example of a well worded question).
+The more details and photos you can give me, to help me answer your question, the better.
+Here's an example of a well worded question.
 Do take a look at the questions I've already answered, you may find something there that answers your question -- if so feel free to post a comment to say how the question and answer helped you.

-The important thing, when you're transforming your look, is not to get overwhelmed.
+The important thing, when you're transforming your look, is don't get overwhelmed.
 Start at step 1 and don't move to step 2 until you're happy with your grooming.
 Then move to step 2 and so on.